 They come with polarized, shatterproof polycarbonate lenses that offer 100% UVA/UVB protection, and ever pair has stainless steel spring hinges.
-But wait, there’s more: These babies float.
+And it gets better: These babies float.

 Based in Sudbury, Canada, Mitchell Made is another designer that crafts beautiful wood and bamboo sunglasses by hand.
 Their styles are unique, but with a vintage feel.
 Mitchell Made ships their sunglasses with a faux leather case.

 Mr. Woodini hand makes their chic, eco-friendly sunglasses with wood and recycled materials.
 Their brand was born out of a desire to be innovative and refreshing, while integrating environmental consciousness into their designs.
 All of their wood sunglasses incorporate high-quality lenses that have 400UV protection, complying with sunny Australia’s strictest standards.

 Visit their Etsy store to see their variety of styles that will looks great on anyone.
 All of their shades come in eco-friendly packaging, and with Etsy’s commitment to offset CO2 for all of their artisans’ shipping, you can’t go wrong with these cool shades.